capa46/project/another-page.md

 - _Step 6_

- Are there other artworks with the same problem as above?
-To find it out, we use the keyword **OPTIONAL** that enables to retrieve cultural properties with the subject _David_ and eventually _Apollo_ as well.
+ Are there other artworks with the same problem?
+To find it out, we use the keyword **OPTIONAL** that enables to retrieve cultural properties with the subject _David_ and eventually _Apollo_.

 QUERY 8